hpcaitech/ColossalAI/docs/parallelization.md

 Data parallel is the most common way to distribute your training task by splitting data into several shards and train on a single shard on each device.
 The configuration for data parallel is detected automatically and set for you.
 You do not have to explicitly set them in your configurations.
-When data parallel size is larger than 1, ColossalAI automatically adds the distributed data sampler to the dataloader to shard the dataset.
+When data parallel size is larger than 1, Colossal-AI automatically adds the distributed data sampler to the dataloader to shard the dataset.

 ## 1D, 2D, 2.5D and 3D Parallel

 To enable hybrid parallelism, we provide an array of tensor parallelism.
 We provide the list of papers which match each tensor parallel method.
-These parallel modes need to work with the distributed layers provided by ColossalAI.
+These parallel modes need to work with the distributed layers provided by Colossal-AI.
 - 1D: [Megatron-LM: Training Multi-Billion Parameter Language Models Using Model Parallelism](https://arxiv.org/abs/1909.08053)

 - 2D: [An Efficient 2D Method for Training Super-Large Deep Learning Models](https://arxiv.org/abs/2104.05343)